 Fürst zu Salm-Salm

-Events, exhibitions: no
+Events, cultural programme, exhibitions: Yes

-Average visiting duration: 1 to 2 hours
+- Average length of stay: 1 to 2 hours